ShadyMCShadesen/dfrobot_i2c_rgbbutton/README.md

 # Optional parameters

 `address:` i2c address of the button module, default 0x23

+`i2c_id:` i2c bus of the button module, default first of configured busses

 `secondary_bus:` true if the button is connected on a secondary i2c bus, default false